guru-raj/documentation_assignment1/README.md

 # IS F311 - Computer Graphics
 ## Assignment 1 Documentation
 The following documentation covers the details of implementation of the following:
-- Mid - point Line drawing algorithm using bresenham's algorithm
+- Mid - point Line drawing algorithm
-- Mid - point Circle drawing algorithm using bresenham's algorithm
+- Mid - point Circle drawing algorithm
 - Various Fractals implemented using Lines and Circles

 ## 1.Mid - point Line drawing
+- The line is drawn using Bresenham's Mid-point line drawing algorithm.
+In this algorithm the line is drawn using two points P(h0,k0) and Q(h1,k1).
+Since calulation of the slope involves division operation, to overcome the overhead we make use of implicit equation of the line.

+- The algorithm devised takes care of the slope condition.
+If it is within the bounds of +/- 1, the increment is in x direction and the y coordinate is estimated, else the increment is along the y direction

 <img src="https://github.com/guru-raj/documentation_assignment1/blob/master/line.png" width = 350 height = 350/>